 - Dental hygienist: So many people have a fear of going to the dentist.
 But not when you’re their hygienist!
 Your engaging and bubbly personality immediately puts patients at ease while they are in your chair.
-There are associate and bachelor’s degree paths you can take, and you’ll earn an average salary of $70K.
-Dental hygiene is one of the top paying trade careers.
+There are both associate and bachelor’s degree paths you can take.

 - Teacher: Extroverts can thrive as an educator heading up a classroom filled with eager (and not so eager) learners.
 Your people interaction happens all day long, from students to faculty to parents.
 You’ll need a bachelor’s degree in education—or up to a doctorate, depending on which level of education you plan on teaching.

 - Vet tech: Not only are you around furry friends, but also you get to hang out with their owners, as well.
 You’ll help the vet perform routine check ups and assist during procedures.
 You’ll need either a certificate or an associate degree.

 You don’t need to be part of a team to create greatness at work.
 You’ve pretty much got that covered all by your lonesome, because introverts’ inspiration comes from within.
 Some careers that are a perfect fit for the introvert are: